The Murderbot Diaries: Rogue Protocol (2018)

 Murderbot makes its way to a recently abandoned GrayCris terraforming facility in orbit over the planet Milu to collect further evidence of the company's past crimes.
 Befriending a pet-like humanoid bot named Miki as a means to keep its presence hidden, the SecUnit secretly follows a team of humans sent to assess the facility before a new company takes possession of it.
 Murderbot is forced to reveal itself when the humans are attacked by a hostile combat robot and one of the researchers is captured.
 Hiding its lack of a governor module and pretending to have been sent by "Security Consultant Rin", Murderbot attempts to guide the humans—most of whom have never worked with a SecUnit before—while still seeming to defer to them.
 The exceptions are the team's hired security detail, Wilken and Gerth, who know Murderbot's capabilities as a SecUnit and are wary of it.
 They divide the team, Gerth taking two of the researchers back to their fellows on the shuttle, and Wilken leading Murderbot, Miki, and Miki's guardian Don Abene to rescue the hostage, Hirune.
 Aware of the failings of human security professionals, Murderbot conceives its own plan to rescue Hirune, which succeeds.

 The injured Murderbot comes upon Wilken attempting to kill Abene, but manages to hack into Wilken's combat armor and seize control of it.
-Theorizing that Wilken and Gerth had been secretly hired by GrayCris to destroy the facility before anyone could discover the illegal mining activities going on there, Murderbot leads Miki and the researchers back to the shuttle.
-Meanwhile, Wilken and Gerth have set in motion the destruction of the tractor array that is keeping the facility from breaking up in the atmosphere.
+Theorizing Wilken and Gerth had been secretly hired by GrayCris to destroy the facility before anyone could discover the illegal mining activities going on there, Murderbot leads Miki and the researchers back to the shuttle.
+Meanwhile, Wilken and Gerth have set in motion the destruction of the tractor array keeping the facility from breaking up in the atmosphere.
 Murderbot neutralizes Gerth's combat armor, Abene's team halts the destruction of the array, and the shuttle takes off as more hostile combat robots arrive.
 One forces its way in; Murderbot destroys it, but not before it destroys Miki.
 Murderbot decides to deliver the evidence to Dr. Mensah personally.